NishthaCh/Color_detection/README.md

 # Color_detection
 ## Brief Summary
 ### About
-To build an application through which you can automatically get the name of the color by double-clicking on it.
-For this, we will use a data file that contains the color name and its values.
-Then, we will calculate the distance from each color and find the shortest one.
+Built an application through which the name of the color can be obtained automatically by double-clicking on it.
+For this, I have used a data file that contains the color name and its values.
+And then, I will calculate the distance from each color and find the shortest one.

 ### The Dataset
 Colors are made up of 3 primary colors; red, green, and blue and I used a dataset that contains RGB values with their corresponding names.
 The CSV file that I used for the dataset is named as "colors.csv".
 The colors.csv file includes 865 color names along with their RGB and hex values.

 ### Steps
 1.)
-Use three files to build the application:
+Used three files to build the application:
     (a) Color_detection.py – main code of the project (b) Colorpic.jpg – sample image for experimenting (c) Colors.csv – a file that contains our dataset